SonarSource/sonar-java/docs/CUSTOM_RULES_101.md

 ## Getting started

-The rules you are going to develop will be delivered using a dedicated, custom plugin, relying on the **SonarQube Java Plugin API**.
+The rules you are going to develop will be delivered using a dedicated, custom plugin, relying on the **SonarSource Analyzer for Java API**.
 In order to start working efficiently, we provide a empty template maven project, that you will fill in while following this tutorial.

 Grab the template project from there and import it to your IDE: https://github.com/SonarSource/sonar-custom-rules-examples/tree/master/java-custom-rules